arcs-njit-edu/docs/docs/facilities/facilities.md

 Access to Cloud Computing is provided via Rescale, a cloud computing platform combining scientific software with high performance computing.
 Rescale takes advantage of commercial cloud computing vendors such as AWS, Azure and Google Cloud to provide compute cycles as well as storage.
 The Rescale services also include applications setup, and billing and provides a pay-as-you-go method for researchers to use commercial cloud services - e.g., Amazon Web Services, Azure, Google Cloud Platform.

 ## Data Center: Space, Power and Cooling
 NJIT’s recent purchase of the Wulver cluster exceeds the capacity of NJIT’s current computing facilities in terms of power and cooling.
-To accommodate Wulver and future expansion, NJIT has partnered with Databank, a leader in colocation facilities.
+To accommodate Wulver and future expansion, NJIT has partnered with Databank, a leader in collocation facilities.
 Databank has more than 65 datacenters in over 27 metropolitan areas, supporting many industries including very large HPC deployments.
 The Databank location in Piscataway NJ will provide NJIT with 100% uptime SLA due to redundant power, cooling, and network facilities.
 The facility also provides water-cooling instead of traditional air-conditioned cooling in order to support far denser equipment needed for modern HPC.
+<iframe width='853' height='480' src='https://my.matterport.com/show/?m=KgYz67s8YoM' frameborder='0' allowfullscreen allow='xr-spatial-tracking'></iframe>

 ## Services
 NJIT employs nine FTE staff members to administer and support research computing resources.
 Services available to the user community include system design, installation, and administration of research computing resources, application support, assistance with software purchasing and consulting services to faculty members, their research associates, and students.